MJLNSN/WYXMJL-Line_Following_and_Parking_via_ArucoMarker/README.md

-# WYXMJL-Line_Following_and_Parking_via_ArucoMarker
+## WYXMJL-Line_Following_and_Parking_via_ArucoMarker
-This is the lab4 resource for EE346 given by H.ZHANG.
+This is the lab4 resource for EE346.

 We aim to achieve lane following and parking via the detection of aruco marker.

-This work was done with the help of Prof.Zhang and TAs.
+This work was done with the help of Prof.Zhang and all TAs.

 Team numbers: WYX, MJL.

 # Steps: